jhnwnstd/suxotin/README.md

 The algorithm occasionally misclassified low-frequency diacritical vowels like 'à' and 'î' as consonants.

 ## Features
-- **Multi-Language Support**: Capable of processing texts in various languages, the algorithm effectively recognizes vowel patterns across linguistic boundaries.
+- **Language Agnostic**: The algorithm can process texts in multiple languages and accurately identify vowel patterns regardless of the language.
-- **Efficient Processing**: It utilizes NumPy for matrix operations, enhancing both computational speed and efficiency.
+- **Fast and Efficient**: By leveraging NumPy for matrix operations, the algorithm achieves high computational speed and efficiency.

 ## Repository Contents
 - `suxotin.py`: The primary Python script implementing Suxotin's algorithm with NumPy for efficient matrix operations.
 - `sherlock_holmes.txt`: A sample text file used to test the algorithm's performance.
-- `suxotin`: A directory containing detailed documentation of two versions of the Suxotin algorithm and a text version of the algorithm for testing purposes.
+- `suxotin`: A directory containing documentation of two versions of the Suxotin algorithm and a text version of the algorithm for furhter testing purposes.
    - `Decipherment_Models_1973.pdf`: Details the original version of the Suxotin algorithm.
    - `guySuxotin.pdf`: Details an alternate version of the Suxotin algorithm.
    - `vowel-algorithm.txt`: A text version of the Suxotin algorithm for additional testing purposes.